 • Another reason why there was a delay in applying for the CCJ to be set aside

-If you are disputing the amount claimed:
+If you do not agree with the amount claimed:

 How do I complete form N244?